What is a Recruitment drive?

 For example, if your company needs to hire 100 customer service representatives, it is better to have your best customer service representatives on the recruiting team because they can help define what key skills are required for the job and how to conduct job interviews.

 It could be a temporary deputation for recruiting, or you could ask them to contribute a few hours each day.
-In any case, their contributions and insights will have a significant impact on the recruitment process.
+In any case, their contributions and insights will have a significant impact on the recruitment drive process.

 2. Make a strategy